What is the Lexile Framework?

 Now that I know my child’s Lexile score, what do I do with it?

-First, calculate your student’s Lexile range.
-Add 50 to the student’s reported Lexile measure and subtract 100; in other words, locate 50L above and 100L below their reported Lexile measure.
+To calculate your student’s Lexile range, add 50 to the student’s reported Lexile measure and subtract 100; in other words, locate 50L above and 100L below their reported Lexile measure.
 This range represents the boundaries between the easiest kind of reading material for your student and the hardest level at which he/she can read successfully.
 Now select reading material within that Lexile range.
-Also consider a student’s topic interests and favorite authors.
+Also consider your child’s interest in topics and favorite authors as well as the age-appropriateness of the book’s content.

 Example: Susie’s Individual Student Report shows she has a Lexile measure of 450.
 Her range would be 350L to 500L.
 To find reading material that she can read with at least a 75% comprehension level, select books, magazines, or other reading material within this range.